Jose Siri Player Props: Rays vs. Braves

-After going 1-for-4 in his last game, Jose Siri and the Tampa Bay Rays take on the Atlanta Braves (who will hand the ball to Charlie Morton) at 6:40 PM ET on Friday.
+On Saturday, Jose Siri (.211 on-base percentage in past 10 games, 60 points below season-long percentage) and the Tampa Bay Rays face the Atlanta Braves, whose starting pitcher will be Spencer Strider.
+First pitch is at 7:15 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Phillies.
+He had a hitless performance in his last game (0-for-3) against the Braves.

 Jose Siri Game Info & Props vs. the Braves